GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 pubDate: January 15, 2018
 collection: announcements
 permalink: announcements/mspkichanges/
-description: Microsoft has issued new Public Key Infrastructure (PKI) policy requirements that could impact 14 federal agencies.
-Under these requirements, the Federal PKI must undergo an annual audit of how we operate, maintain, and issue certificates from our Certification Authorities (CAs).
-If the FPKI does not comply, the first change will occur in April 2018.
-Windows users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet and internet websites that use FPKI CA-issued, server authentication certificates (SSL) certificates.
+description: Microsoft's new Public Key Infrastructure (PKI) policy requirements could impact 14 federal agencies.
+Under these requirements, Microsoft mandates that the Federal PKI undergo an annual audit of how we operate, maintain, and issue certificates from our Certification Authorities (CAs).
+If the FPKI does not comply, the first impact will occur in April 2018&nbsp;&mdash;&nbsp;Windows users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet and internet websites that use FPKI CA-issued, server authentication certificates (SSL) certificates.
 ---
+**REVIEWERS: We need to decide whether we should use the term, "COMMON Root certificate" or "FCPCA Root certificate**

-Microsoft has issued new Public Key Infrastructure (PKI) policy requirements that could impact 14 federal agencies.
-Under these requirements, the Federal PKI must undergo an annual audit of how we operate, maintain, and issue certificates from our Certification Authorities (CAs).
-If the FPKI does not comply, the first change will occur in April 2018&nbsp;&mdash;&nbsp;Windows users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet and internet websites that use FPKI CA-issued, server authentication (SSL) certificates.<!--Changed to same referencing ("server authentication certificates") as used in Google announcement for consistency.-->
+Microsoft's new Public Key Infrastructure (PKI) policy requirements could impact 14 federal agencies.
+Under these requirements, Microsoft mandates that the FPKI undergo an annual audit of how we operate, maintain, and issue certificates from our Certification Authorities (CAs).
+If the FPKI does not comply, the first impact will occur in April 2018&nbsp;&mdash;&nbsp;Windows users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet and internet websites that use FPKI CA-issued, server authentication (SSL) certificates.<!--Changed to same referencing ("server authentication certificates") as used in Google announcement for consistency.-->

-{% include alert-info.html content="Agencies use server authentication certificates to secure intranet and internet websites, per HTTPS mandate (Binding Operational Directive 18-01." %}
+{% include alert-info.html content="Agencies use server authentication certificates to secure intranet and internet websites, per HTTPS mandate (Binding Operational Directive 18-01)." %}

 ### Options for Federal PKI Response to Microsoft